PyConPL/Book/2017/presentations/with_python_security/text.md

 directly from PyPi.
 * SonarQube - more advanced than bandit, comes with a plugin for Jenkins and support for JS, HTML and 20 other languages.
-The tool has an integrated web ui and many more useful features.
+The tool has an integrated web UI and many more useful features.
 You can spawn your own instance or buy it as a service.
 Jenkins read - “Continuous Inspection”.

 Automatic Scanning tools: